 Barcelona moved to Camp de Les Corts in 1922, which had a capacity of 20,000 before being remodelled into a three-tier to accommodate 60,000.
 The two-tier was kept for the higher-ups and executives which meant that thousands of common spectators would have a hard time finding places in the top tier.

 Les Corts was built as a result of a long-term plan by the club president, Joan Gamper, to provide FC Barcelona with its own stadium.
 It replaced the Camp de la Indústria as the home of FC Barcelona.
 It was inaugurated in 1922 pic.twitter.com/EoIX2SaZsl

 This was when they brought back the ‘cules’ name for themselves, which became ingrained into the DNA of the supporters no matter where they went.
 Having moved to Camp Nou in the mid-20th Century, the ‘cules’ went worldwide with fans across countries adopting it proudly.
 The stadium, meanwhile, would also serve as the home ground of CD Condal till the club’s dissolution in 1970.

 Even though their current stadium became one of the best in terms of luxury and amenities, fans never forgot their roots.
 The usage of cules nowadays is accepted as common parlance, showing up everywhere from banners to scarves to even tifos.

 — FC Barcelona (@FCBarcelona) May 9, 2016

 Barcelona have been one of the most successful clubs in terms of winning and having the best players including Johan Cruyff, Ronaldo, Romario, Neymar, Andres Iniesta, and of course, Messi himself.
-Though their on-field results could certainly improve, and no doubt will with time, the heritage of the cules and how they were the first wave of supporters who could risk their lives and watch games will always be one of the cornerstones of their history.
+Though their on-field results have been improving and the heritage of the cules and how they were the first wave of supporters who could risk their lives and watch games will always be one of the cornerstones of their history.